Export Data Into The CSV File in Spring Boot

 server.servlet.context-path= /demo

-4. Create Entity class
+4. Creating a JPA Entity class

 Student.java